CEG, London CEG, London CEG, London

 Knitting for the Needy

 Norah Anderson is spearheading this project.
-The Salvation Army is in desperate need of hats, scarves, and mitts to distribute in the winter months.
-We also donate hats to Merrymount Family Support and Rotholme Family Shelter.
-In addition, adult-sized hats or scarves are donated to Keeping Kids Warm who distribute care bags to the homeless around Christmas time.
+We are currently donating knitted children's hats in various sizes to two schools within the Thames Valley District School Board.
 To help fill this need, Norah will supply basic knitting patterns for our members to make.
-She promises they will be simple enough to knit in a few evenings!
+She promises that they will be simple enough to knit in a few evenings!
 Don't worry if you don't have a stash of yarn to use.
 Norah can help!
 For more information, please contact us.

 Bag Ladies